 How to Keep Crickets Out

-- Seal holes around the foundation of your house or building
+- Seal gaps and holes around the foundation of your house or building

 If you have an outdoor space at your home, you might experience these pests in the fall.
 Cluster flies look similar to ordinary house flies, just slightly larger, slower, and have yellowish hairs on their thorax.